xming521/WeClone/README.md

 ## Data Preprocessing

+- By default, the project uses Microsoft Presidio to remove `phone numbers, email addresses, credit card numbers, IP addresses, geographic location names, international bank account numbers, cryptocurrency wallet addresses, age information, and generic ID numbers` from the data, but it cannot guarantee 100% identification.
-- The project by default removes phone numbers, ID numbers, and emails from the data.
-A blocked words dictionary `blocked_words` is also provided in `settings.jsonc`, where you can add words or phrases that need to be filtered (the entire sentence containing the blocked words will be removed).
+- Therefore, a blocklist `blocked_words` is provided in `settings.jsonc`, allowing users to manually add words or phrases they want to filter (the entire sentence containing blocked words will be removed by default).

 > [!IMPORTANT]
 > 🚨 Please be sure to protect personal privacy and do not leak personal information!